-The ALT typically comprises two senior representatives from the Owner organisation and one or two senior representatives from each NOP.
+The ALT typically comprises two senior representatives from the Owner organization and one senior representative from each NOP.
 Consistent with the general alliance principle of "a peer relationship where all participants have an equal say" all decisions of the ALT within the scope of the alliance are required to be unanimous (except for 'Owner Reserved Powers').